juansilvadesign/CSS-Tricks/CSS-Gradient-Color-Animation/README.md

-<h1 align="center"> My YouTube Playlists </h1>
+<h1 align="center"> CSS Tricks </h1>

 <p align="center">
-All my YouTube playlists are organized and styled in one link. <br/>
+CSS Gradient Color Animation <br/>
-You can see the website by <a href="https://juanpablodesigner.github.io/CSS-Tricks/CSS%20Gradiant%20Color%20Animation/">clicking here.</a>
+You can see the website by <a href="https://juanpablodesigner.github.io/CSS-Tricks/CSS-Gradient-Color-Animation/">clicking here.</a>
 </p>

 <p align="center">